 The plugin is available for:

-You can install the plugin directly in your IDE - simply navigate to the store inside your IDE and search for
+You can install the plugin directly in your IDE - simply navigate to the store inside your IDE and

 How to use Graph Buddy

 Graph Buddy plugin adds a unique view into your IDE.
 You can perform visual operations, both by clicking on your code or on the graph visualization.
 Doing so will modify the graph structure accordingly, showcasing semantics info about your project.

 Opening the Graph Buddy board